EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 The output of this command will give you a password. *Save this password* - you will need it throughout the remainder of this guide.

-To work with a wallet, it first opened and unlock it.
+To work with a wallet, first open and unlock it.

 ```bash
 cleos wallet open